 You may need this test if your liver doesn't seem to be working the way it should.

 Hepatitis.
-Your liver can become inflamed for different reasons, including excessive drug or
+Your liver can become inflamed for different reasons, such as infection with hepatitis

 Gallstones.
 The bile duct is a tube that carries bile to the small intestine.
 Bilirubin or cholesterol

 can form stones that block the duct.
 This causes bilirubin—mostly direct bilirubin—to